Gleb Krzhizhanovsky: Life and career

 Krzhizhanovsky was born in 1872 to an intellectual family in Samara.
 In 1889 he moved to Saint Petersburg, where he attended the Saint Petersburg State Institute of Technology, becoming involved in Marxist circles in 1891.
-He was a close friend and colleague of Lenin, with he edited the newspaper Rabotnik ('The Worker') and, in 1895, he was a co-founder, with Lenin, of the League of Struggle for the Emancipation of the Working Class.
+He was a close friend and colleague of Lenin, with whom he edited the newspaper Rabotnik ('The Worker') and, in 1895, he was a co-founder, with Lenin, of the League of Struggle for the Emancipation of the Working Class.

 He was arrested with Lenin and others in a police round up of the Union of Struggle in December 1895, and spent 17 months in Butyrka prison, where he wrote the Russian text of the Polish revolutionary song Warszawianka and the Ukrainian song Rage, Tyrants.
 Afterwards, he was exiled to Minusinsk, in Siberia, near enough to Lenin's place of exile for them to stay in touch.
 In 1899, he married Zinaida Nevzorova, a fellow Marxist who had shared his time in exile.
 They settled in Samara, where he worked as a railroad engineer, and they handled distribution of the newspaper Iskra, founded by Lenin, using the aliases 'Clair' and 'The Snail'.

 In 1903, Krzhizhanovsky was a member of the organising committee for the 2nd Congress of the Russian Social Democratic Labour Party (RSDLP), in Brussels, at which the party split between the Bolshevik and Menshevik factions, and was elected in his absence to its Central Committee.
-He travelled to Geneva afterwards hoping to reunite the two factions, but realised that mutal hostility had risen to such a pitch that it was no longer possible.
-In 1904-5 he was involved in organising the 3rd Congress of the Russian Social Democratic Labor Party.
+He travelled to Geneva afterwards hoping to reunite the two factions, but realised that mutual hostility had risen to such a pitch that it was no longer possible.
+In 1904–5 he was involved in organising the 3rd Congress of the Russian Social Democratic Labor Party.